 Everyone should follow some basic rules on the Internet to secure their privacy and avoiding scams.
 Ask your children never to download software or apps from unknown sources, not to open any email attachment or click on any link from unknown senders.

 Let us not believe in every news we receive from social platforms without confirming from reliable sources first.
-Parental control apps such as Bit Guardian Parental Control, allows parents to set a limit on child’s screen time, to block inappropriate apps as well as calls, and offers many functions to keep your child safe.
+Bit Guardian Parental Control, allows parents to set a limit on child’s screen time, to block inappropriate apps as well as calls, and offers many functions to keep your child safe.
 We’ll add more items to this list of best parental control tips, so you can say informed and safe.